semgrep/semgrep-docs/docs/semgrep-cloud-platform/github-pr-comments.md

 ## Steps to set up PR comments

+### Prerequisites

+In addition to finishing the previous steps in your deployment journey, it is recommended to have completed a **full scan** on your **default branch** for the repository in which you want to receive comments.

 ### Confirm your Semgrep account's connection to GitHub

 Confirm that you have the correct connection and access: